Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 **Target Audience**
  Individuals and families managing multiple loans, especially those who would benefit from an online debt repayment planner with multicurrency support

-**Key Objectives**
+**Key Objective**
-- Empower loan recipients to effectively manage their debt repayment plans.
+Provide loan recipients with a tool that optimizes their debt repayment plans through informed decision-making.
-- Develop a robust MERN stack portfolio project that demonstrates full-stack development, security, and DevOps capabilities.

 ---

 ## 2. Objectives and Key Results (OKRs)

-## 2.1.
+### 2.1.
 Objective 1: Deliver a web-based solution that loan recipients can use to create debt repayment plans.

 - **Key Result 2.1.1:** Implement the Snowball, Avalanche, and Highest Monthly Payment strategies.
 - **Key Result 2.1.2:** Implement the Debt-to-Interest Ratio, Cash Flow Index (CFI), and custom strategies.